juju/docs/src/en/howto-privatecloud.md

 attempted before moving onto the next path location.

-Juju ships with public keys used to validate the integrity of image and tools metadata obtained from https://streams.canonical.com.
+Juju ships with public keys used to validate the integrity of image and tools metadata obtained from http://cloud-images.ubuntu.com and https://streams.canonical.com.
 So out of the box, Juju will "Just Work" with any supported public cloud, using signed metadata.
 Setting up metadata for a private (eg Openstack) cloud requires metadata to be generated using tools which ship with Juju.

 ## Image Metadata Contents